Contexter/FountainAI/episodes/Episode1/episode1.md

 3. **Add a New Repository Secret**:
    - Click on **New repository secret**.
    - For each variable in your `config.env` file, add a new secret with the same name and value.
-For example:
-     - **Name**: `APP_NAME`
-     - **Value**: `fountainAI`
-   - Repeat this for all variables in the `config.env` file.

 This ensures that your GitHub Actions workflows can access these sensitive values securely.

 ## Conclusion

-In this episode, we have set up the foundational components required for developing and deploying FountainAI.
+In this episode, we have set up the foundational components required for developing and deploying your application.
 We created a GitHub repository, configured environment variables, generated necessary tokens, and established secure communication with a VPS.
-In the next episode, we will create and manage a CI/CD pipeline using GitHub Actions to automate the process of building, testing, and deploying the FountainAI application.
+In the next episode, we will create and manage a CI/CD pipeline using GitHub Actions to automate the process of building, testing, and deploying your application.